Cameron Todd Willingham

 Cameron Todd Willingham (January 9, 1968 – February 17, 2004) was an American man who was convicted and executed for the murder of his three young children by arson at the family home in Corsicana, Texas, on December 23, 1991.
 Since Willingham's 2004 execution, significant controversy has arisen over the legitimacy of the guilty verdict and the interpretation of the evidence that was used to convict him of arson and murder.

 Willingham's case and the investigative techniques were criticized by a 2004 Chicago Tribune article.
 The case was discussed again in a 2009 investigative report in The New Yorker.
 This coverage suggested that the arson evidence was misinterpreted.
 According to an August 2009 investigative report by an expert hired by the Texas Forensic Science Commission, the original claims of arson were doubtful.
 The Corsicana Fire Department disputes the findings, stating that the report overlooked several key points in the record.
 A 2011 documentary, Incendiary: The Willingham Case, also explored the case.

-The case was complicated by allegations that Texas Governor Rick Perry impeded the investigation by replacing three of the nine Forensic Commission members to change the Commission's findings; Perry denies the allegations.
+The case was complicated by allegations that Texas Governor Rick Perry impeded the investigation by replacing three of the nine Forensic Commission members to change the commission's findings; Perry denies the allegations.

+Early life

+Willingham was born on January 9, 1968, in Ardmore, Oklahoma.
+He was raised by his father Gene, who owned an auto salvage yard in Ardmore, and his stepmother Eugenia, after his mother left when he was 13 months old.
+Willingham attended Ardmore High School before dropping out in 10th grade.
+As a teenager, he huffed paint and glue, and had "been on probation for burglary, theft and driving under the influence and did a few days in a county jail for carrying a concealed weapon".

+In October 1991, Willingham married Stacy Kuykendall, with whom he had been living for several years.
+The couple had three daughters together: two-year-old Amber Louise Willingham, and one-year-old twins, Karmen Diane Willingham and Kameron Marie Willingham.
+The family lived in Corsicana, Texas.
+Willingham had been working as a mechanic, but lost his job in November 1991; Kuykendall worked in the nearby city of Angus at her brother's bar.

 Fire

-On December 23, 1991, a fire destroyed the family home of Cameron Todd Willingham in Corsicana, Texas.
-Killed in the fire were Willingham's three daughters: two-year-old Amber Louise Kuykendall, and one-year-old twins, Karmen Diane Willingham and Kameron Marie Willingham.
+On December 23, 1991, a fire destroyed the family home of Willingham at 1213 West 11th Street in Corsicana, Texas.
+Killed in the fire were Willingham's three daughters: Amber Louise (2), Karmen Diane (1) and Kameron Marie (1).
 Willingham himself escaped the home with only minor burns.
-Stacy Kuykendall, Willingham's then-wife and the mother of his three daughters, was not home at the time of the fire.
+Kuykendall was not home at the time of the fire.
 She was out shopping for Christmas presents at a thrift shop.

-Prosecutors charged that Willingham set the fire and killed the children in an attempt to cover up the abuse of the children and wife.
+Prosecutors charged that Willingham set the fire and killed the children in an attempt to cover up abuse of the children and wife.
 However, there was no evidence of child abuse.
 Kuykendall told prosecutors that he had never abused the children.
-"Our kids were spoiled rotten," she said, insisting he would never harm their children, but according to Kuykendall, she herself was abused by him.
+"Our kids were spoiled rotten," she said, insisting he would never harm their children.